ria-ee/X-Road-scripts/README.md

 sudo apt-get install python3-psycopg2
 ```

-The result is in CSV format and is outputed to STDOUT.
+The result is in CSV format and is outputted to STDOUT.

 Usage (Python2):
 ```